By Erica Spindler

 4 out of 5 stars

-Thanks to Netgalley and Gallery Books for a review copy.
+Thanks to Netgalley and St. Martin’s Press for a review copy of this book.